 Reflected XSS Attacks

 Reflected attacks are those where the injected script is reflected off the web server, such as in an error message, search result, or any other response that includes some or all of the input sent to the server as part of the request.
 Reflected attacks are delivered to victims via another route, such as in an e-mail message, or on some other website.
-When a user is tricked into clicking on a malicious link, submitting a specially crafted form, or even just browsing to a malicious site, the injected code travels to the vulnerable website, which reflects the attack back to the user’s browser.
-The browser then executes the code because it came from a “trusted” server.
+When an user is tricked into clicking on a malicious link, submitting a specially crafted form, or even just browsing to a malicious site, then he injected code travels to the vulnerable website, which reflects the attack back to the user’s browser.
+The browser then executes the code that it came from a “trusted” server.
 Reflected XSS is also sometimes referred to as Non-Persistent or Type-II XSS.

 DOM XSS Attacks

-DOM Based XSS (or as it is called in some texts, is an XSS attack wherein the attack payload is executed as a result of modifying the DOM “environment” in the victim’s browser used by the original client side script.
+DOM Based XSS (or as it is called in some texts), is an XSS attack wherein the attack payload is executed as a result of modifying the DOM “environment” in the victim’s browser used by the original client side script.